humdrum-tools/humdrum-documentation/guide/ch29/index.md

 Comparing Inventories \-- The *comm* Command
 --------------------------------------------

-The **diff** command is sensitive to the order of data.
+The <span class="unix">diff</span> command is sensitive to the order of data.
 Suppose that texts for two songs differ only in that one song reverses the order of verses 3 and 4.
 Comparing the "wrong" verses will tend to exaggerate what are really minor differences between the two songs.
 In addition,